appelc/appelc.github.io/_projects/nkhotakota_camera_traps.md

     </div>
 </div>

 We are using remote camera traps to monitor mammal populations in the reserve, along with computer vision models to process the data.
-More coming soon!
+We published a <a href="https://esajournals.onlinelibrary.wiley.com/doi/10.1002/eap.70096">paper in Ecological Applications</a> presenting the development of our model and a user-friendly software tool, Njobvu-AI.
+We also published our dataset of annotated images on LILA BC (<a href="https://lila.science/datasets/nkhotakota-camera-traps/">Nkhotakota Camera Traps</a>).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">